 – Have a unipolar depression

-– Have been treated unsuccessfully with antidepressant medication twice
+– Have been treated unsuccessfully with antidepressant medication and/or psychotherapy twice

 If you want to participate in this study, a researcher will first contact you by phone to tell more about the study and to answer any questions you might have.
 The researcher will also briefly check whether it is possible for you to participate.
 If you still want to participate after this conversation, you will be invited for an intake meeting.